RonJanielleFerrer/NEC_4203-LAB--REPORT-4/README.md

 ### Hertz Antenna

+The Hertz antenna is one of the earliest experimental antennas used to demonstrate the existence of electromagnetic waves.
+It typically consists of a short dipole connected to a spark gap transmitter.
+This antenna radiates electromagnetic energy when current oscillates through the conductor and is mainly used for educational demonstrations of radio wave generation.

 <img width="400" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-4/refs/heads/main/Additional%20data/Antenna/Hertz%20antenna/Hertz%20antenna(Bottom).jpg" />

 <img width="400" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-4/refs/heads/main/Additional%20data/Antenna/Hertz%20antenna/Hertz%20antenna(Top).jpg" />

 ### Simple Dipole

+A simple dipole antenna consists of two equal conductive elements connected to a transmission line at the center.
+It is one of the most fundamental antennas in communication systems and produces a nearly omnidirectional radiation pattern.
+Dipole antennas are commonly used as reference antennas in experiments.

 #### types of simple dipole